finos/FDC3/docs/agent-bridging/spec.md

 A request message may include a `destination` field, set by the source Desktop Agent if the message is intended for a particular Desktop Agent (e.g. to support a `raiseIntent` call with a specified target app or app instance on a particular Desktop Agent).

 Response messages do not include a `destination` field.
-Instead, a Desktop Agent Bridge implementation MUST retain a record of `requestGuid` fields for request message, until the request is fully resolved, allowing them to determine the destination for the collated responses and effectively enforcing the routing policy for interactions.
+Instead, a Desktop Agent Bridge implementation MUST retain a record of `requestUuid` fields for request message, until the request is fully resolved, allowing them to determine the destination for the collated responses and effectively enforcing the routing policy for interactions.

 Further, the Desktop Agent Bridge should also inspect the `payload` of both request and response messages and ensure that any `AppIdentifier` objects have been augmented with the correct `desktopAgent` value for the app's host Desktop Agent (e.g. if returning responses to `findIntent`, ensure each `AppIntent.apps[]` entry includes the correct `desktopAgent` value).
 Further details of any such augmentation are provided in the description of each message exchange.